 Theory of human caring, as developed by Eriksson (2006), the Catholic social teaching of caritas, and Watson's 10 caritative processes (2007) undergird the philosophy of the MSW program.
-We believe that social work must not only be driven by evidence-based practices and practice wisdom, but must occur in an environment of authentic caring.
+We believe that social work must not only be driven by evidence-based practices and practice wisdom but must occur in an environment of authentic caring.
 Watson identified 10 caritas processes that are integrated with social work values: embracing humanistic-altruistic values, instilling hope, nurturing self and others, developing caring relationships, allowing for the expression of both positive and negative feelings, using problem-solving processes, teaching by addressing individual learning styles, creating a healthy environment, helping people get their basic needs met, and being open to spiritual unknowns.
 These are reflected in the goals of the program.

 In the Gospel of John 12:15, Jesus says to his disciples: "Love one another as I have loved you."
 This call to love is not only for the individual Christian but also for the wider extent of Christian charitable efforts.
+Caritas in the context of professional social work means love of humankind.